News3 min read

 What to watch

-The tariff situation will continue to influence the used market through summer.
-If the 15% tariff is extended, reduced, or eliminated, expect a rapid repricing of used vehicles in the affected segments.
-Buying used imports under tariff pressure is a bet that tariffs stick.
-If they're lifted, new-car prices fall, used prices adjust down behind them.
+The tariff story will keep tugging the used market through summer.
+If the 15% tariff is extended, cut, or killed, expect rapid repricing in the affected segments.
+Buying used imports under tariff pressure is a bet that the tariffs stick — if they're lifted, new prices fall and used prices follow them down.
+Shop accordingly.

 From the Buying Guide